videojs/rfcs/proposals/0001-content-steering.md

 # Motivation
 [motivation]: #motivation

 Content steering is a relatively new mechanism to allow content distributors greater control over where a player or end-user accesses their HLS or DASH media from, which can be leveraged to provide a better quality of experience.
-This feature has been implemented by other leading players in the industry and should also be adapted for video.js.
+This feature has been implemented by other leading players in the industry and should also be adopted by video.js.

 # Guide-level Explanation
 [guide-level-explanation]: #guide-level-explanation